snowplow/scala-forex/README.md

 # Scala Forex [![Build Status](https://travis-ci.org/snowplow/scala-forex.png)](https://travis-ci.org/snowplow/scala-forex)

-**PRE-RELEASE.**

-## Introduction
+## 1. Introduction

-Forex Client is a high-performance Scala library for performing currency conversions.
+Scala Forex is a high-performance Scala library for performing exchange rate lookups and currency conversions, using [Joda-Money] [joda-money] and [Joda-Time] [joda-time].

 It includes a configurable LRU (Least Recently Used) cache to minimize calls to the API; this makes the library usable in high-volume environments such as Hadoop and Storm.

-Currently Forex Client uses the [Open Exchange Rates API] [oer-api] to perform currency lookups.
+Currently Scala Forex uses the [Open Exchange Rates API] [oer-api] to perform currency lookups.

-Forex Client for foreign exchange is built on top of [Joda-Money] [joda-money] and [Joda-Time] [joda-time].

-## Installation
+## 2. Setup

+### 2.1 OER Sign Up

 First [sign up] [oer-signup] to Open Exchange Rates to get your App ID for API access.

-There are three types of accounts, note that Enterprise and Unlimited allow users to configure the base currency, but the Forex library will automatically convert between currencies.
+There are three types of accounts - note that Enterprise and Unlimited accounts let you configure your base currency.
+For Developer-level accounts, Scala Forex will automatically convert between currencies.

-## Configure Forex Client
+### 2.2 Configuration

+Scala Forex is configured via two case classes:

-ForexConfig contains only general configurations:
+1. `ForexConfig` contains general configuration

-1. `nowishCacheSize`  is the size configuration for near-live(nowish) lookup cache, it can be disabled by setting its value to 0.

-2. `nowishSecs`  is the time configuration for near-live lookup.
-Nowish call will use the exchange rate stored in nowish cache if its time stamp is less than or equal to `nowishSecs` old.

-3. `eodCacheSize`  is the size configuration for end-of-day(eod) lookup cache, it can be disabled by setting its value to 0.

-4. `getNearestDay` is the rounding configuration for latest prior eod(at) lookup.
-The lookup will be performed on the next day if the rounding mode is set to EodRoundUp, and on the previous day if EodRoundDown.

-5. `baseCurrency` can be configured if the user is using Unlimited or Enterprise account.
-If it is set to other currencies other than USD, the configurableBase value in OerClient has to be set to true accordingly.

-All configurations in ForexConfig are set to recommended values, but users are free to set them to desired values.

-Explanation for the default values see Section 3 : Usage notes.
+2. `OerClientConfig` contains Open Exchange Rates-specific configuration

+#### 2.2.1 ForexConfig

+Case class with defaults:

 ```scala
 case class ForexConfig(
   nowishCacheSize: Int         = 13530,